-Reparations seek to recognize and address the harms suffered by victims of systematic human rights violations.
-ICTJ’s Reparative Justice program provides knowledge and comparative experience on reparations to victims' groups, civil society and policymakers worldwide.
+Reparations for victims of human rights violations are meant to recognize and address the harms suffered and acknowledge wrongdoing.
+ICTJ’s Reparative Justice program provides knowledge and comparative experience of reparations to victims' groups, civil society, and policymakers worldwide.

 Reparations need to respond to victims’ rights and address the ongoing needs of victims resulting from those violations.
 Reparations should be based on a process of listening to victims, acknowledging wrongdoing, and recognizing the consequences of the violations committed.
 If measures are to be effective and able to address the worst consequences of the violations, the participation of victims and victims’ groups in the design and implementation of reparations is critical.